sybrew/the-seo-framework/readme.txt

 		* `get_custom_open_graph_title_from_args()`
 		* `get_custom_field_title_from_args()`
 		* `build_canonical_url()`
+	* TODO The error handler now calculates whether an error is invoked internally or externally, so it can accurately point to the nefarious caller.
 * **Filter notes:**
 	* `the_seo_framework_og_image_alt_custom` no longer runs on archive pages.
 * **Class changes:**